-

 Our team at Walsh Law is ready to hear your case.
 Our Folsom felony attorneys will listen to your story and give your case the attention it deserves.
 With former prosecutorial experience, we can put our comprehensive knowledge of both sides of the criminal justice system to work for you.

 Do not wait to discuss your defense options if you have been charged with a felony!
-Call (916) 610-3558 or use our secure contact form to schedule your free initial consultation.
+Call (916) 610-3558 or use our secure contact form to schedule your free initial consultation with our Folsom felony attorney.

 How Felony Charges Work in California